oracle-samples/ofs-sample-plugins/samples/011-PinActivity/README.md

 ## Description

-This plugin will allos the user to set the Communicated Window Start and End based on an Appointment Value
+This plugin will allow the user to set the Communicated Window Start and End based on an Appointment Value.
+Setting a naroww Communicated Window Start and End is the best way to Lock an activity to an ETA with the current functionality.

 ## Parameters